 Senior US Senator Chuck Grassley is trying to blocking the move by the administration of President Muhammadu Buhari to repatriate another batch of Abacha loot worth N117,440,000,000 ($320m) from New Jersey to Nigeria

 Senator Chuck Grassley is blocking the repatriation of N117,440,000,000 laundered by the late Military Head of State, Gen. Sani Abacha, who ruled Nigeria from 1994 until his death on June 1998.

-Considering the rate of human right abuses and how Nigeria’s government utilised the previous Abacha loot which were returned to Nigeria, Senator Grassley told the US Department of Justice to block the return.
+Considering the rate of human rights abuses and how Nigeria’s government utilised the previous Abacha loot which was returned to Nigeria, Senator Grassley told the US Department of Justice to block the return.

 Grassley is believed to be one of the confidants and political ally of President Donald Trump.